sematext/docs/docs/tracing/index.md

+title: Transaction Tracing
+description: Trace code execution from beginning to end, see insights into operations about various data stores with database operations report, and trace arbitrary applications, including backend and command-line apps, batch jobs like MapReduce and more

 ### What is Transaction Tracing

 Transaction tracing lets one trace code execution from beginning to end.
 It also enables [Database Operations](database-operations) reporting.
 In case of SPM, transaction tracing can also cross applications, networks, and servers.

 For example, you can trace code execution from a beginning of an HTTP request made to a web application through any calls this web application makes to relational, NoSQL, or any other databases or backend servers and services like Elasticsearch or Solr or Kafka, etc., all the way to the response the application returns to the original caller.

 Transaction tracing is not limited to HTTP requests - one can also trace arbitrary applications, including backend apps, command-line apps, batch jobs like MapReduce, etc.  Such tracing makes it possible to find performance bottlenecks in running code, whether in production or